Policy proposal for employment generation, scale-up in MSME sector

-New Delhi, Jan 23 (IANS) A new policy proposal for creating an Udyog Sahayak Enterprises Network (USENET) was released on Saturday.
+New Delhi: A new policy proposal for creating an Udyog Sahayak Enterprises Network (USENET) was released on Saturday.
 The proposal is the result of a collaboration between Azim Premji University, Federation of Indian Chambers of Commerce and Industry, and Tata Institute of Social Sciences, Mumbai.

 The report proposes the creation of a support system that will improve Ease of Doing Business for largely informal micro and small entrepreneurs.
 Udyog Sahayak Enterprises will take services such as digitisation and formalisation, availing of government loans, subsidies or other benefits, ensuring compliance with local, regional and national regulations, aiding partnership with digital marketing platforms and digital payment platforms, to the micro-entrepreneurs at their doorstep.